sdcnku/micropython/docs/reference/asm_thumb2_arith.rst

 * mul(Rd, Rn) ``Rd = Rd * Rn``

-This produces a 32 bit result where the overflow bits are lost.
+This produces a 32 bit result with overflow lost.
 The result may be treated as signed or unsigned according to the definition of the operands.

 * sdiv(Rd, Rn, Rm) ``Rd = Rn / Rm``